A man in a suit is praying.

 It’s important to understand that the harm caused by patriarchal religious structures isn’t just about individual actions or “toxic masculinity.”

-It operates at a societal level, shaping behaviors and expectations across cultures and reinforcing rigid gender roles and power dynamics.
+It operates at a societal level, influencing behaviors and expectations across cultures and reinforcing rigid gender roles and power dynamics.

 Feminist thinker bell hooks emphasizes that patriarchy harms everyone by enforcing a dehumanizing system that restricts both men and women.